louis-hildebrand/Sudoku-Solver/README.md

 # Sudoku Solver

-A basic console app that lets users enter a sudoku and see the solution (if one exists).
+Console app that lets users enter a sudoku and see the solution (if one exists).